 This would also be a good time to thoroughly check the tyres, both for tread depth and general condition.

 Turn the wheels out if it makes it easier.
 Whilst they are turned out, make sure that the CV gaiters (the rubber boots at the ends of the driveshafts) aren't split.

 TOP TIP.
 Check out what make of tyres the car has.
 A matched set of branded rubber points to a well looked after car.
 A different budget on every corner means somebody’s been cutting corners.

 Learn to Love Paperwork !!!

 V5c.
 This is commonly known as the logbook.
 It shows who is the registered keeper of the vehicle in question.
 This can be a good tool to weed out any door step dealers passing the sale off as private.
 If you’re dealing with a guy named Fred and the log book says he should be a woman called Bridget, ask why.
 This document will also tell you other useful information.
-How many owners the car has had, how long the last owner owned if for, (if this is a matter of weeks or months, question why).
+How many owners the car has had, how long the last owner had if for, (if this is a matter of weeks or months, question why).
 It also tells you who the first owner was.
 This could well be a company if the vehicle started life as a fleet car.
 However, if it is a car rental company or a taxi firm, run for the hills.
 The other bit of important info the V5c tells you, is the vehicle’s chassis number.
-You should also find this number stamped on a plate somewhere on the car, (normally in the engine bay of on one of the door pillars).
+You should also find this number stamped on a plate somewhere on the car, (normally in the engine bay or in a cutout at the bottom of the windscreen).
 It is good practice to check these numbers marry up.

 Please note, an MoT is NOT an indication that a car is fine.
 It merely states the vehicle met the MINIMUM legal standard on the day of examination.